isabella232/advertising-cloud.en/help/dsp/reports/report-about.md

        >
        >This report includes data about the billing segment.
 If a user or device is served an impression that belongs to multiple segments, only one billable segment is credited with the impression.

     * **Conversion:** Use this report to understand how your campaigns are performing based on conversion metrics captured using Advertising Cloud conversion tracking.
-This includes multi-touch attribution.
+This report includes multi-touch attribution.

     * **Device:** Use this pre-populated template to see key metrics by device-related dimensions.